tomzorz/toitnups/README.md

 ### 1️⃣ `init` makes sure everything is in the right place

 This wouldn't be strictly necessary, but I think it's best to validate the project version and folder structure.
-If everything is in order the `.ts` folder is created.
+If everything is in order the `.tn` folder is created.

 ### 2️⃣ `add` adds a "dummy" project and some congfiguration